-Marshall Arts, one of the leading companies producing authoritative video profiles of the different sectors within the airport business, presents its new video series, ‘Airport Commercial Excellence’, which will be launched on 27 October.
+Marshall Arts, one of the leading companies producing authoritative video profiles of the different sectors within the airport business, presents its new video series, ‘Airport Commercial Excellence’.

 Each of the airports featured has previously faced some key strategic commercial issues that have been addressed.
-The videos will, therefore, aim to provide examples of retail evolution and innovation that have combined to provide a better consumer offering and improved commercial yield.
+The videos, therefore, aim to provide examples of retail evolution and innovation that have combined to provide a better consumer offering and improved commercial yield.

 Marshall shares that “the industry is still considerably complacent and is a step behind where it needs to be, particularly in respect to adopting an omni-channel approach to passengers”.
 Therefore, the purpose of the videos is to highlight the airports which understand what it takes to meet the needs of today’s discerning passengers.
 This encompasses a broad retail offer, delivery of a genuine sense of place and adoption of a robust multi-media approach.